vaishnaviviswanathan/MastersGraphicsProject/README.md

  *  n/N        Decrease/increase shininess
  *  ESC        Exit

-I have used glutSolidSphere just for the snow flakes; For the other spherical spheres used in the environment I have built the spheres using QUAD_STRIP

-Also, when the rain and snow mode is switched on, it will take a few seconds for the rain/snow to pour down
+When the rain and snow mode is switched on, it will take a few seconds for the rain/snow to pour down

 ————————————————————————————————————————————————————————————————————————————————————————————————————————————————————
 References